mangrue/IDD-Resources/README.md

 This repository contains the code of the data preprocessing steps and the evaluation approach.

-In addition, the resulting final datasets and the new mixed variants are saved in it.
+The final evaluation dataset versions and the new mixed variants can be found at this location: https://www.link.com/.